 Occupations and Workforce

-Peterman is a blue-collar town, with 38.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Peterman is generally considered to be a blue-collar town.
+38.00% of the Peterman workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Peterman is a town of sales and office workers, transportation and shipping workers and professionals.
 There are especially a lot of people living in Peterman who work in sales jobs (52.00%), architecture and engineering (10.00%) and art, media, and design (0.00%).

 Setting & Lifestyle